zayaslui/laravel-openshift-1/readme.md

 4. Fork this GitHub repo

-5. From the [web console](https://console.preview.openshift.com/console/), select your project, click *Add to Project*, and select the Laravel template under the PHP heading
+5. From the your OpenShift image catalog, select Laravel + MySQL (persistent) image

-6. Replace the user name in the Git Repository URL parameter with your GitHub user name to point the template to your fork
+6. Replace the Git Repository URL using this repository or your forked repository

 7. Scroll to the bottom of the page and click *[ Create ]* to deploy your application

 8. Follow [these instructions](https://docs.openshift.com/online/getting_started/basic_walkthrough.html#bw-configuring-automated-builds) to configure automated builds, allowing you to push your code to your GitHub repo and automatically trigger a new deployment

+9. Since Laravel 5.6 required PHP 7.1, the default PHP image used in the image was 7.0, so you have to change the base image from the `Builds` page on the `Builds` image and use `openshift/php:7.1` or `openshift/php:latest` image

 ## OpenShift Considerations ##
 These are some special considerations you may need to keep in mind when running your application on OpenShift.